-A letter of support can come from a partner organization, a major donor, another foundation, a congressional representative, or even a business or key stakeholders.
-A support letter might be from community leaders who believe in your program or people who will receive the services you propose.
+A letter of support can come from a partner organization, a major donor, another foundation, a congressional representative, an outside business, or a key stakeholder.
+A support letter might be from community leaders who believe in your program, or it might be from people who will receive the services you propose providing.

-How Letters of Support Can Help
+How a Letter of Support Works

-It shows that others think your proposal has merit.
+A letter of support shows that others think your proposal has merit.
 It can signal that your organization enjoys an excellent reputation and that your community supports your work.
 It provides a compelling and persuasive reason why a funder would want to support your grant application or proposal.

 The best letters of support describe how a partner will support the project as applicable.
 It should convey enthusiasm for the project and lend credibility to your work.

-Including Letters in Your Grant Proposal
+Including Letters of Support in Your Grant Proposal

 - A summary of the project the grant will fund